OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowEvents.md

 ## Display

-This is how `RowEvents` is rendered in a webpage:
+This is how `RowEvents` module is rendered in a webpage:

 <img width="1180" alt="image" src="https://user-images.githubusercontent.com/3258579/146674469-634ef489-c3ac-4f7a-9d44-3a019f827373.png">